IntersectMBO/cardano-haskell-packages/README.md

 ```

 The script will:

 - Find the cabal files in the repo (either at the root or in the specified subdirectories)
-- Figure out the package names and versions
+- Obtain package names and versions from the cabal files
 - Create the corresponding `meta.toml` files
 - Prepopulate a canned commit message in `COMMIT_MSG.txt`